 Oh yeah, remember the front desk secretary you asked about how to find my office?
 We talk, too…

-How is any of this relevant to your clients?
+So, how is any of this relevant to you, The World’s Greatest Photographer?

 Just like prospective hiring managers, prospective clients are constantly evaluating you in order to pick the best fit for their needs.
-It begins the minute they land on your website and begin to navigate it.
+They want to know why they should hire you.
+So, using only your website as an example, their evaluation begins the minute they land on it.

-Some of the things that stick out on your website alone are:
+Some of the things that stick out to them would be: